ohoachuck/wwdc-downloader/README.md

 		- Download only SD videos + PDFs for sessions 503 and 504 for wwdc 2017:
 			./wwdc2017.swift --sd --pdf --sessions 503 504

+		- List titles of known sessions for wwdc 2017:
+			./wwdc2017.swift --list-only

 ### Requirements
 Works on macOS.